 Soeren Palumbo was a High School student in Chicago who had a younger sister with intellectual disabilities.
 He was sick of hearing fellow classmates use the word "retard" or "retarded" throughout the halls.
 Soeren made a speech about his feelings in front of the entire student body.

-For more information about how to get your schools involved and host a RESPECT campaign, please contact us at Schools@sonc.org.
+For more information about how to host a RESPECT campaign, please contact us at Schools@sonc.org.